 Another one of the most elegant and aesthetic graphics framework R packages for data science is ggplot2.
 It’s a system of creating graphics based on the grammar of graphics.
 The installation syntax for this data science package is:

-When a single image consists of thousands of words, then its called a Wordcloud.
-Basically, its a visualization of text data.
-This machine learning package using R used to create a representation of words, and the developer can customize the Wordcloud according to his preference, like arranging the words randomly or same frequency words together or high-frequency words in the center etc.
+When a single image consists of thousands of words, then it’s called a Wordcloud.
+Basically, it’s a visualization of text data.
+This machine learning package using R is used to create a representation of words, and the developer can customize the Wordcloud according to his preference, like arranging the words randomly or same frequency words together or high-frequency words in the center, etc.

 In the R machine learning language, two libraries are available to create wordcloud: Wordcloud and Worldcloud2.
 Here we will show the syntax for WordCloud2.
 To install WordCloud2, you have to write:

 Another widely used r package for data science is tidyr.
 The goal of this r programming for data science is tidying the data.
 In tidy, the variable is placed into the column, observation is placed into the row, and the value is in the cell.
 This package describes a standard way of sorting data.

 For installation, you can use this code fragment:

 The R package, Shiny, is one of the web application frameworks for data science.
 It helps to build up web applications from R effortlessly.
 Either the developer can install the software on each client system or cab host a webpage.
 Also, the developer can build dashboards or can embed them in R Markdown documents.

 Needless to say, text mining is an emerging application of machine learning nowadays.
 This R machine learning package provides a framework for solving text mining tasks.
 In a text mining application, i.e., sentiment analysis or news classification, a developer has various types of tedious work like removing unwanted and irrelevant words, removing punctuation marks, removing stop words, and many more.